Ron Fox, PhD, LMFT

 Nicki Koethner, LMFT

 Nicki Koethner, MA, MFT is a non-judgmental Psychotherapist, Expressive Arts Therapist and Consultant.
 She is attuned to the cultural diversity of people and creative in her approach of being with, and bringing forth the uniqueness and authenticity of her clients.
 People of all ages feel naturally drawn to her and share their secrets, responding to her sensitivity to life’s difficulties, her open-mindedness as well as her wide repertoire of tools.
-She empowers people to accept and love themselves as they are and make de changes in their lives.
+She empowers people to accept and love themselves as they are and make desired changes in their lives.
 She specializes in LGBTQ concerns, anger, anxiety, depression and stress-management, divorce and separation, parenting, communication, sexuality, spirituality, creativity and attachment issues.

 Marla McFadin, LMFT